microsoft/Phi-3CookBook/md/04.Fine-tuning/LetPhi3gotoIndustriy.md

 QLoRA uses LoRA as an accessory to fix the errors introduced during quantization errors.
 QLoRA enables the fine-tuning of massive models with billions of parameters on relatively small, highly available GPUs.
 For example, QLoRA can fine-tune a 70B parameter model that requires 36 GPUs with only 2

-### **I 💖 QLora**

-I prefer to use QLora for fine-tuning, from cost to impact on the model, so I will focus on QLora in this book.